 From Jaffa to Agripas – Dance in Mahane Yehuda market

-From Jaffa to Agripas established in purpose of raising the public discourse on physical body culture in the city of Jerusalem.
-The success of the events and the enormous significance and impact they had on the audience indicate an unprecedented project that deals with the experience of dance and body culture in public spaces.
-Meticulous artistic experience, the enjoyment this event creates, the vast exposure to the art of dance and the great impact on a large number of audiences of different kinds, all of which are indicative of the great revolution ‘From jaffa to Agripas’ creates.
-This is another proof of c.a.t.a.m.o.n’s leading position in encouraging open public discourse on physical culture in public spaces in Jerusalem, and in the world.
+From Jaffa to Agripas was established in order to raise public discourse on the physical body culture in the city of Jerusalem.
+The success of the events and the enormous significance and impact they had on the audience was unprecedented for a project that deals with the experience of dance and body culture in public spaces.
+From the artistic experience to the enjoyment this event creates, this vast exposure to the art of dance has a great impact on a large variety of audiences which is indicative of the great revolution that the ‘From Jaffa to Agripas Festival’ creates.
+This festival is proof of c.a.t.a.m.o.n’s leading position in encouraging open discourse on physical culture in Jerusalem and the rest of the world

-The vision behind the events is to open the discourse on the human body in light of the cultures that existed in Jerusalem.
-To bring it into the streets and allow the audience and the many dance creators in Israel to engage in this discourse.
+The vision behind the event is to open up the conversation about the human body in light of the cultures that existed in Jerusalem.
+By bringing the dance into the streets, it allows the audience and choreographers in Israel to engage in this discourse.
 ‘From Jaffa to Agripas’ revealed dance and high-quality content to more than 3,000 people during the three years in which it took place.
-The entire event is dedicated to the cultural mosaic that makes up the Mahane Yehuda Market and the city of Jerusalem. cultures that existed in Jerusalem.
-To bring it into the streets and allow the audience and the many dance creators in Israel to engage in this discourse.
-We call choreographers, artists from various disciplines, business owners in Mahane Yehuda market, managers of different markets and cultural events in the country and abroad, to join this revolution of the human body that we are leading in public spaces, in Jerusalem and throughout the world.
+The entire event is dedicated to the cultural mosaic that makes up the Mahane Yehuda Market and the city of Jerusalem.
+We called choreographers, artists from various disciplines, business owners in Mahane Yehuda market, managers of different markets and cultural events from Israel and around the world, to join us in this revolution of the human body.